-One way a lot of people learn how to live simply is by cutting back on the chemicals they use to clean their homes.
-I started doing this a long time ago, but have slowly moved away from it overtime.
+One of the best cleaning tips you can have in your arsenal is natural cleaning recipes.
+I have slowly added DIY natural household cleaners to my arsenal.
 I began to see which homemade cleaners actually work for me, and instances where I have to use something a little stronger (i.e. mold).
-I decided to pull together some of my favorite homemade cleaning recipes and offer a printable cheat sheet you can keep in your homemaking binder!
+I decided to pull together some of my favorite homemade cleaning recipes and offer a printable cheat sheet!

 Why Use Natural Cleaning Recipes?